 It’s easy to fall at the first hurdle with tofu by not squishing the shit out of it.
 Remember, it’s basically water-filled soy bean sponge, so you need to pump out as much liquid as you can from it before marinating.
 Once drained, chop into little pieces.
 Step 2.

 Once chopped, put it all into a bowl with your mushed up berries, jam, lime and peanut sauce.
 Then drown it in maple syrup… like a lot of syrup.
 Don’t want it to taste of bath scum?
 Then drown it.
-Leave your tofu-berry barf to sit and soak up the flavours, ideally overnight.
+Leave your tofu-berry barf to sit and soak up the flavors, ideally overnight.
 Step 3.

 Meanwhile, you can be getting on with your gyoza wrappers.
 You can buy these from any AZN supermarket but they sometimes have egg traces in.
 So, if you insist on losing your shit over every single ingredient, it’s best to make your own.
 All you have to do is knead together the hot water and flour, then leave to nap under a damp dishcloth for an hour.
 Step 4.